Shreyas191/nyc-transit-hub/backend/favorites-service/README.md

 Favorites Service

-This microservice for the NYC Transit Hub project allows user to save and retrieve favorite subway, LIRR, and MNR stations or routes and provides real time arrival and departure updates.
+This microservice allows user to save and retrieve favorite subway, LIRR, and MNR stations or routes and provides real time arrival and departure updates.

 Features
 	•	Add, update, delete, and retrieve favorites.